SwooshyCueb/docker-reprepro/README.md

   - `/config/apt-authorized_keys`: ssh authorized_keys file for the apt user
     which should be used when running `apt-get` commands.
-    Should be chown root:root and chmod 644.
+    Should be chown root:root and chmod 644. (no longer needed?)
   - `/config/reprepro-authorized_keys`: ssh authorized_keys file for the
     reprepro user which should be used to upload debian packages with the `dput` command.